GrenderG/grenderg.github.io/_posts/2015-05-15-jekyll_github.md

 So, the absence of dinamic files makes your site -a bit more- secure.

 ##Lots of open templates!
 Seriously, not all of us are good designers...
 Let's take some open stuff to make our website look a bit more pretty!
-Just google a bit and you will found tons of templates.
+Just google a bit and you will find tons of templates.

-##Plugin update, theme update, _my blog works slowly_...
+##Plugin updates, theme updates, _my blog works slowly_...
 I'm not going to say anything, believe me, go Jekyll.

 ##Forget all about paying abusive hostings